 The Father I Never Knew But Always Loved

 There are no photographs of my father, but in my mind he stands tall, light brown and handsome.
-There are no tape recordings of his voice, but I admire his intelligent and humorous speech.
+There are no tape recordings of his voice, but I have often listened to his intelligent and humorous speech.
 Thanks to the positive mental portraits my family members helped me paint.

 He Stands Tall